Toxic algae are naturally present in all New Zealand waterways. It’s important to know which algae in our waterways are harmful.

 - Toxic algae is quickly deactivated by saltwater, so is not harmful once it reaches the sea.

-- Even during severe toxic algal blooms this is not harmful in the sea.
-However, you should ensure the area is safe for swimming by visiting the LAWA website, as the sea can contain harmful bacteria.
+- You should ensure the area is safe for swimming by visiting the LAWA website, as the sea can contain other harmful bacteria.

-Get in touch with the Greater Wellington Contact Centre on 0800 496 734 if you have spotted toxic algae in our region.
+Get in touch with us at 0800 496 734 if you have spotted toxic algae in our region.
 It helps to take a photo and note your location before getting in touch.

 If there has been an alert issued, or you think you have spotted a toxic algal bloom: